ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.10.rst

 * A new fact, ``ansible_processor_nproc`` reflects the number of vcpus available to processes (falls back to the number of vcpus available to the scheduler).
+* The ``jinja2_native`` setting now does not affect the template module which implicitly returns strings.
+The template lookup and the rest of the Jinja2 expressions still operate based on the ``jinja2_native`` setting.

 Command Line